krocon/files-and-folders-mr/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom Source-Available License (CSAL) - see the [LICENSE](LICENSE) file for details.

 ---